Having to manage multiple clients, outreach campaigns, and teams can be stressful. But it is also usually a good sign.

 You’ve just finished an outreach campaign and you’ve already gotten some replies.

-One of the prospects has agreed to publish a guest post from you, and wants you to send some topic ideas and outlines by a certain date.
+One of the leads has agreed to publish a guest post from you, and wants you to send some topic ideas and outlines by a certain date.

 Another team member is in charge of content, so you have to leave her this information.

-So, go to the Lists > Lists of Prospects tab, and choose the list that this prospect belongs to.
+So, go to the Lists > Lists of Lead tab, and choose the list that this lead belongs to.

-Hover over the prospect’s card and click Notes.
+Hover over the lead’s card and click Notes.
 This enlarges the card and lets you type your notes into the input field.

 For example, you can address your teammate (let’s call her Hannah) and say something like: “Hey Hannah, this blogger has agreed to let us guest post in his blog.